River Grove, IL 60171

 Simply refer to the "course text" to help you to successfully pass the corresponding exam.
 You will need 70% correct or 35 of 50 questions to earn credit for the course.

-Illinois requires 24 hours of CE credit, of which 3 must be classroom ethics and up to 36 hours in a renewal period may be earned with a maximum of 12 hours transferring to the next renewal period.
+Illinois requires 24 hours of CE credit, of which 3 must be classroom or webinar ethics and up to 36 hours in a renewal period may be earned with a maximum of 12 hours transferring to the next renewal period.
 The rule prohibiting repeating the same course within a 3 year period has been repealed and the only rule is that you cannot take the same course WITHIN the same reporting period.

 An enlightening review of economic and taxation policies in 20th Century America leading to the interest sensitive product revolution which started in the 1980's, are discussed.
 A fundamental explanation focusing on Universal Life is compared and contrasted with Interest Sensitive Whole Life and Variable Life Some useful marketing guidelines are also addressed.
 50 multiple choice open book self study exam, an intermediate course level.